YAVSRG/YAVSRG/README.md

 >
 > If the setup guide for non-developers on Linux/macOS didn't work, please **do not try these steps** and instead get assistance in [the discord](https://discord.gg/tA22tWR) if all you want to do is play.

+Developers should first follow the non-developer setup and ensure the `yavsrg` CLI tool works.
-The `yavsrg update` command will checkout and build the latest release, if you are a developer you will want to build what is on your local branch instead.
+The `yavsrg update` command will checkout and build the latest release, but if you are a developer you will want to build what is on your local branch instead.

-Use `yavsrg debug_run` to build and test the current branch, or [go and look inside at what it does](https://github.com/YAVSRG/YAVSRG/blob/main/tools/Client/Play.fs) and use an IDE feature accordingly.
+Use `yavsrg debug_run` to build and test the current branch - You should run this at least once before building via an IDE.

-On first startup via `yavsrg debug_run`, the game will tell you that you need the correct bass.dll/dynlib/so files for your platform placed in YAVSRG/interlude/src/bin/Debug/net8.0
+After the first use of `yavsrg debug_run`, you should have the correct BASS .dll/.dynlib/.so files for your platform placed in YAVSRG/interlude/src/bin/Debug/net8.0
-Look for them here https://github.com/YAVSRG/YAVSRG/tree/main/engine/lib (you need both the main and the fx one) If your platform isn't there contact me in the discord or search online for it
+If not, the game will let you know on launch - Look for them here https://github.com/YAVSRG/YAVSRG/tree/main/engine/lib (you need both the main and the fx one)
+If your platform isn't there contact me in the discord or search online for it

 If you open YAVSRG.sln in [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/), setting Interlude as the active project will let you simply build and run with F5 which is my current workflow.